Exploring the Rich Heritage of Traditional Argentinian Musical Instruments

 The Cajón is a box-shaped percussion instrument originating from Peru but widely used in Argentinian music.
 It is made primarily from wood, with a thin sheet of plywood on the front called the tapa.

-Musicians play it by sitting on top and striking the front surface with their hands, fingers, or brushes.
 The sound it produces ranges from deep bass tones to sharp, snappy slaps, depending on where it is struck.

 Historically, the cajón was developed by African slaves who used wooden crates as drums.
 In Argentina, the cajón is popular in folk music and tango, adding rhythmic depth and a percussive backdrop to performances.